Personal Tutor System

 - Concerns that you may not wish to raise with your Personal Tutor.

-Under the guidance of the Director of Undergraduate Studies, the Directors of Academic and Pastoral Support (DAPS) have overall responsibility for the operation and design of the Personal Tutor system in Economics.
-Personal Tutors and Year Tutors may defer cases needing higher-level support, particularly those in which advocacy or representation at a University committee are warranted, to the Directors of Academic and Pastoral Support.
-The Directors of Academic and Pastoral Support are also members of the Student-Staff Liaison Committee (SSLC).
+Under the guidance of the Director of Undergraduate Studies, the Director of Academic and Pastoral Support (DAPS) has overall responsibility for the operation and design of the Personal Tutor system in Economics.
+Personal Tutors and Year Tutors may defer cases needing higher-level support, particularly those in which advocacy or representation at a University committee are warranted, to the Director of Academic and Pastoral Support.
+The Director of Academic and Pastoral Support is also the convenor and member of the Student-Staff Liaison Committee (SSLC).

 Another aspect of their role is to review students with poor attendance or study records.
 Where this — or other sources of Department information — identifies cases of students with poor attendance records or with other apparent study problems, the relevant Year Tutor will have the responsibility of contacting you to suggest a review meeting.
 You might choose to involve the Personal Tutor in this discussion.

-Find out more about the Directors of Academic and Pastoral Support at the DAPS webpages.
+Find out more about the Director of Academic and Pastoral Support at the DAPS webpages.

 Please note this is not a replacement for attending Personal Tutor meetings.